 What type of services does the clinic at Pacific College offer?

 The Pacific College Clinic offers treatment and/or consultation with acupuncture, Chinese herbs, and massage.

 What are the qualifications of my practitioner?

-As a teaching clinic, all student interns are in their final year of training towards a Master's degree in Traditional Oriental Medicine or Acupuncture and work under the supervision of our licensed faculty.
-Your intern is in the last year of a four year program and will have almost 400 clinical hours of training and completed courses such as Anatomy, Biology, Physiology, Biochemistry, Pharmacology, Oriental medicine theory, Herbology, Needle Techniques and Point Location before they begin their clinical rotation in Pacific's clinic.
+As a teaching clinic, all student interns are in their final year of training toward a Master’s degree in Traditional Oriental Medicine or Acupuncture and work under the supervision of our licensed faculty.
+Your intern is in the last year of a four year program and will have almost 400 clinical hours of training and completed courses such as Anatomy, Biology, Physiology, Biochemistry, Pharmacology, Oriental medicine theory, Herbology, Needle Techniques and Point Location before they begin their clinical rotation in Pacific’s clinic.
 Patients also have the option of receiving treatments by a licensed acupuncturist who is observed by a group of 2-5 students.
-For more information on our clinic staff levels, click here.
+Learn more about our clinic staff levels.

 What is acupuncture?
 Does it hurt?